 This company is based in Vancouver, Canada and thus, shipping is still reasonable.
 They rank among the best prefab home kits that we've seen and they result in sustainable kit homes in an A-frame style that rocks.

 Their cheapest kit comes in at a base price of 29,500 Canadian dollars which is a minimalist setup ideal for those looking to live in the woods with the bare essentials.

 The kits take about 3 months to produce, so you’ll want to get your order in quick when you decide what you’re going to buy.
 You can't get this in less than a week, not even if you compromise on the douglas fir flooring that you'd always wanted.

 Check out BackCountry Hut Company on their website for more details.

 Ayfraym from Everywhere Shelter Co

-Another US-based company is Everywhere Shelter Co, they can offer everything from plans for an A-Frame kit home ($295) to a fully kitted out mega-home at much more eye-watering $169,000!
+Another US-based company is Everywhere Shelter Co, they can offer everything from plans for an A-Frame kit home ($295) to a fully kitted out mega-home at a much more eye-watering $169,000!

-They are building their own versions of each home made with locally sourced building materials and labor so that you can visit and see them if you want to before you buy.
+They are building their own versions of each home, made with locally sourced building materials and labor so that you can visit and see them if you want to before you buy.
+We love how natural light spills into these well-equipped homes with a low environmental footprint.

 Check out Everywhere Shelter Co’s website for more details.